 This answered the “What?”, and here is my “Why?”

 I saw some pictures on Facebook a friend of mine posted, beautifully done, slightly suggestive, but mostly just gorgeous.
-She is over 40, but so pretty.
-And she was radiant in those photos done by a fellow photographer.
+She is over 40 and radiant.
 This made me think that all women can look like that, comfortable in the skin they are in.
 Make-up that enhances your features but looks like it’s barely there, beautiful light, the right outfit, the right pose, and you see that you are not ordinary but gorgeous and unique.
 There’s so much pressure on women nowadays to look perfect, flawless, skinny, always dressed well, never tired, unreal.
 What we see on the cover of beauty magazines is a mix of plastic surgery, talented make-up artists and hair stylist, professional photographers and superb retouching geniuses.
 Take a look at this if you don’t believe me.
 And this.

 That’s when the idea of boudoir took a twist in my mind and from “taking pictures of half-naked women” it evolved into “taking pictures of beautiful women to show them how gorgeous they are.”
 Many friends I mentioned the idea to said if they would have somebody take boudoir pictures of them that would be me.
 It made me feel wonderful that they trust me that much and also showed me that women need that.
 This quote says it beautifully, all that I want to do: